IBM forecasts upbeat 2022 revenue on cloud strength; flags Russia hit | Technology

 IBM forecasts upbeat 2022 revenue on cloud strength; flags Russia hit

-Servers from IBM, Dell Technologies Inc and Hewlett Packard Enterprise Co top the market in Russia.
-IBM had generated "a couple hundred million dollars" in profit from the region last year, Kavanaugh said.
-The century-old company said it expects to hit the higher end of its mid-single-digit revenue growth forecast for this year, after it trounced first-quarter estimates for revenue and profit, energized by its focus on cloud services amid higher global spending on technology.

-Kavanaugh said the growth indicated in the new forecast is expected from its consulting business, where IBM is seeing a strong demand as clients are pushing to digitize operations, including in Europe despite the Ukraine crisis.
-IBM's revenue grew 3.9% in 2021.
-Analysts on average expect annual revenue of $60.69 billion, which implies a 5.8% rise from last year, according to IBES data from Refinitiv.
-Shares of the company rose 3% in extended trading.
+The impact from Russia equates to less than "half a percent" of total revenue last year, Chief Financial Officer James Kavanaugh said, but added IBM expects a $200 million hit to 2022 profit.
+Total revenue rose 8% to $14.20 billion in the first quarter, beating estimates of $13.85 billion according to Refinitiv data.
+Adjusted profit of $1.40 per share also topped expectations of $1.38.

+"The fact that IT giant IBM came in with good numbers despite the Ukraine crisis and Netflix's negative results sets an encouraging tone for enterprise software and tech companies reporting next week," said Dan Morgan, senior portfolio manager at Synovus Trust.
+Shares of the company were up 3% in extended trading.

-Having shed its large and laggard IT managed infrastructure business last year, IBM has placed its bets on high-growth software and consulting businesses with a focus on the so-called "hybrid cloud", to put an end to its years of stagnating revenue growth.
-IBM's cloud revenue grew 14% to $5 billion during the quarter ended March 31.
+Having shed its large and laggard IT-managed infrastructure business last year, IBM has bet on high-growth software and consulting businesses with a focus on the so-called "hybrid cloud".
+Cloud revenue jumped 14% to $5 billion during the reported quarter.

-Total revenue rose 8% to $14.20 billion during the quarter, beating estimates of $13.85 billion.
-Adjusted profit was $1.38 per share, which also beat estimates.
+The century-old company said it expects to hit the higher end of its mid-single-digit revenue growth forecast for this year, with the growth expected to come from the consulting business.
+Analysts on average expect annual revenue of $60.69 billion, implying a year-on-year rise of 5.8%.

+Kavanaugh told Reuters that clients pushing to digitize operations is fueling strong demand for the consulting business, including in Europe despite the Ukraine crisis.
+He, however, flagged wage inflation pressures in the business.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)